Chamonix, jewel of the Alps

 - Chamonix Market: Every Saturday morning, Place du Mont-Blanc.
 You will find fresh products and local specialties (cheeses, charcuterie, honey).

-- Organic Market: Tuesday afternoons, on Triangle de l’Amitié square, this market offers organic and ecological products with an emphasis on local supply chains.
+- Organic Market: Tuesday afternoons, at the Triangle de l’Amitié square, this market offers organic and ecological products, focusing on short supply chains.

-- Craft Market: In summer, a craft market takes place on Place Balmat, where you can discover local creations ranging from pottery to leather goods.
+- Craft Market: In summer, an artisans’ market takes place on Place Balmat, where you can discover local creations ranging from pottery to leather goods.

 Public transport

-Chamonix is well served by several means of public transport, facilitating travel in the valley:
+Chamonix is well served by several means of public transport, facilitating movement in the valley:

-- Mont-Blanc Express: A train line connecting Chamonix to Martigny in Switzerland, passing through breathtaking landscapes.
+- Mont-Blanc Express: A train line linking Chamonix to Martigny in Switzerland, passing through breathtaking landscapes.

-- Chamonix Bus Network: Free for card holders, it connects different districts of the city as well as ski resorts nearby.
+- Chamonix Bus network: Free for holders of the guest card, it connects the different districts of the town as well as the nearby ski resorts.

-- Inter-resort shuttles: In winter, free or paid shuttles enable to reach the various ski areas in the Chamonix valley.
+- Inter-station shuttles: In winter, free or paid shuttles allow access to the various ski areas in the Chamonix valley.

-- Taxis and VTC: Taxi and chauffeur-driven car services are available on demand.
+- Taxis and ride-hailing services: Taxi and chauffeur-driven car services are available on request.

 Town hall